From the Co-Directors,

 Maxwell J. Mehlmen and Sharona Hoffman

 The challenges that will face the medical and health law professions in the coming decades are enormous.
 And the Law-Medicine Center is uniquely poised to prepare its students to address these challenges.
 The center is the oldest health law program in the country.
 The field of health law effectively began with the creation of the center in 1953.
-Our Law-Medicine Center’s resources are devoted substantially to our JD students, as there is no advanced degree program competing for the many courses, extracurricular activities, and job placement assistance that we provide for our students who are working toward their juris doctor degree.
+Our Law-Medicine Center’s offerings include a wealth of courses, experiential learning opportunities, several graduate programs, outstanding faculty, extracurricular activities, experiential learning opportunities, job placement assistance, and more.

 Our health law curriculum offers a wide range of courses, seminars, and clinical practice opportunities to students interested in the full array of health law subjects—from corporate law firm practice to bioethics, from medical malpractice advocacy to government regulation of health care providers.
 Students do not have to wait until their second or third year to begin work in the health law curriculum.
 Each year we offer an elective course in health law to first year students.

 Entering first-year students may be eligible for special scholarships in health law or for a health law fellowship, which includes a research position during the summer after their first year of law school.
 The faculty members of the Law-Medicine Center have both extensive practice experience and notable scholarly reputations.
 They actively participate in major health care policy debates at the national, state, and local levels.
 But they also pride themselves on their accessibility to students.
 The Law-Medicine Center is an intellectual community in which students are always welcome in all of its activities.